HebnixRL/Hebnix-Public/README.md

 [Website](https://hebnix.com) | [Plugins](https://hebnix.com/plugins) | [Download](https://hebnix.com/download) | [Developer Documentation](https://docs.hebnix.com) | [Discord](https://discord.gg/yr6xXb5wQd)

+## Access to our Rank API data

+2.2.0 will include an additional method of authentication in accessing our Rank API.
+Although Hebnix will compile without the key, you will require a key to access it.
+You can get a key by requesting one on our [Discord Server](https://discord.gg/yr6xXb5wQd) and it will be DMed to you.
+Open a request in the requests channel.

 ## Build

 Install Rust with the MSVC toolchain, then run: